bendehaan/vault-in-practice/README.md

-In the docker compose file we set up three containers (1) client, the container in which we will be executing our commands (think of this as being a local shell on your laptop where all needed tools are already installed), (2) vault, this is the running vault service storing its data in a volume and exposing a port on your computer locally in case you want to interact with it using an installed vault binary, and (3) a postgres container for the demo with dynamic secrets.
+In the docker compose file we set up three containers (1) client, the container in which we will be executing our commands (think of this as being a local shell on your laptop where all needed tools are already installed), (2) vault, this is the running vault service storing its data in a volume and exposing a port on your computer locally in case you want to interact with it using an installed vault binary or use the vault ui (localhost:8200) for updating secrets, and (3) a postgres container for the demo with dynamic secrets (and also used as an example for automatically updated derived "secret" in the vault manager).

 The postgres container has its configuration in two places, (1) in the docker compose file, (2) in the directory postgres/ which gets mounted into that container.
 In this directory there is some test data so that we already have